 affiliated county or regional science fair, and is by being

 specifically identified as a qualified (or an alternate) project from

 the affiliated fair.
 (See Affiliated

-Fairs Note below.)
-Each student must qualify through the
+Each student must qualify through the single affiliated fair

-affiliated fair responsible for the geographical domain including the
+responsible for the geographical domain which includes the location

 are not accepted by any current affiliate, must be emailed to

-Search also qualify for entry; such projects are not counted against
+qualify for entry; such projects are not counted against the allocation

 - California Student.
 Each applicant must be a

 student in an educational institution recognized by the State of